 - An entity shall not offset assets and liabilities or income and expenses, unless required or permitted by a SLFRS. - An entity reports separately both assets and liabilities, and income and expenses.
 Offsetting in the statement(s) of profit or loss and other comprehensive income or financial position, except when offsetting reflects the substance of the transaction or other event, detracts from the ability of users both to understand the transactions, other events and conditions that have occurred and to assess the entity's future cash flows.
-Measuring assets net of valuation allowances-for example, obsolescence allowances on inventories and doubtful debts allowances on receivables-is not offsetting. - LKAS 18 Revenue defines revenue and requires an entity to measure it at the fair value of the consideration received or receivable, taking into account the amount of any trade discounts and volume rebates the entity allows.
+Measuring assets net of valuation allowances-for example, obsolescence allowances on inventories and doubtful debts allowances on receivables-is not offsetting. - 34 SLFRS 15 Revenue from Contracts with Customers requires an entity to measure revenue from contracts with customers at the amount of consideration to which the entity expects to be entitled in exchange for transferring promised goods or services.
+For example, the amount of revenue recognised reflects any trade discounts and volume rebates the entity allows.
 An entity undertakes, in the course of its ordinary activities, other transactions that do not generate revenue but are incidental to the main revenue-generating activities.
 An entity presents the results of such transactions, when this presentation reflects the substance of the transaction or other event, by netting any income with related expenses arising on the same transaction.
-For example:

-- (a) an entity presents gains and losses on the disposal of non-current assets, including investments and operating assets, by deducting from the proceeds on disposal the carrying amount of the asset and related selling expenses; and - (b) an entity may net expenditure related to a provision that is recognised in accordance with LKAS 37 Provisions, Contingent Liabilities and Contingent Assets and reimbursed under a contractual arrangement with a third party (for example, a supplier's warranty agreement) against the related reimbursement. - In addition, an entity presents on a net basis gains and losses arising from a group of similar transactions, for example, foreign exchange gains and losses or gains and losses arising on financial instruments held for trading.
-However, an entity presents such gains and losses separately if they are material
+For example: - (a) an entity presents gains and losses on the disposal of noncurrent assets, including investments and operating assets, by deducting from the amount of consideration on disposal the carrying amount of the asset and related selling expenses; and - (b) an entity may net expenditure related to a provision that is recognised in accordance with LKAS 37 Provisions, Contingent Liabilities and Contingent Assets and reimbursed under a contractual arrangement with a third party (for example, a supplier's warranty agreement) against the related reimbursement. - In addition, an entity presents on a net basis gains and losses arising from a group of similar transactions, for example, foreign exchange gains and losses or gains and losses arising on financial instruments held for trading.
+However, an entity presents such gains and losses separately if they are material.